umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Courier/Schema-Mismatch-Courier/index.md

     2015-04-27 14:59:20,546 [10] INFO  Umbraco.Courier.Core.Packaging.RevisionPackaging - [Thread 45] Document types: Home hash-mismatch (local/remote) e5c6dc5f2eee6521b2d024f7777bbd9e / 2628e7c3e4bc7215fd398a2bbb13f423

-This error is not very descriptive and if you’re not sure what the difference are then you can investigate it a little bit deeper.
+This error is not very descriptive and if you’re not sure what the differences are then you can investigate it a little bit deeper.
 If you add a key to your appSettings section in web.config you get to actually see what data we’ve tried to compare, unhashed.
 In web.config (on both ends, both source and target), you can add the following key (note: on both the source and target environment):

     <add key="DeployHashDebug" value="true" />